andrie/miniCRAN/cran-comments.md

+This is a bug fix release of miniCRAN.

 ## Test environments

-* local Windows install, R-3.4.3
+* local Windows install, R-3.6.1
 * ubuntu trusty 14.04 (on travis-ci), testing on:
   - R-release
   - R-oldrel